 Greg Kihn, rock musician and longtime Bay Area DJ, dead at 75

-Rock musician Greg Kihn, best known for his 1980s hits and his long-running radio show in the Bay Area, has died at the age of 75, according to his management.
+Rock musician Greg Kihn, best known for his 1980s hits "Jeopardy" and "The Breakup Song (They Don't Write 'Em)" and his long-running radio show in the Bay Area, has died at the age of 75, according to his management.

 In a statement on his official website, Kihn died Tuesday following a battle with Alzheimer's disease.